OpenConext/OpenConext-dashboard/README.md

 When you browse to the [application homepage](http://localhost:8001/) you will be prompted for a login.

-A list of available log-ins can be found in the mocked [`Users` enum here](coin-selfservice-war/src/main/java/nl/surfnet/coin/selfservice/util/OpenConextOAuthClientMock.java).
+A list of available log-ins can be found in the mocked implementation of the [VootClient](coin-selfservice-war/src/main/java/nl/surfnet/coin/selfservice/service/impl/VootClientMock.java).